-Anonymous asked: Your work on the Gold short is beautiful!! - Paul Briggs - pbcbstudios.blogspot
+Anonymous said: Your work on the Gold short is beautiful!! - Paul Briggs - pbcbstudios.blogspot

 Aww thank you very much!

-anotherdayshowsitsface-deactiva asked: Does MFA mean MotherFuckingAmazing in Cinematography?
+anotherdayshowsitsface-deactiva said: Does MFA mean MotherFuckingAmazing in Cinematography?

 I hope so!

-Anonymous asked: Karen, where did you get your MFA?
+Anonymous said: Karen, where did you get your MFA?

 The Academy of Art University in San Francisco, CA